Full Picture offers 2 methods of excluding users from being tracked – one for logged-in users and one for users who are not logged-in.

 This is however not a recommended method.

 There are integrations in Full Picture that track visitors without using cookies, thus declining their use, will not change anything.
-At the moment these integrations are Plausible Analytics and Fathom Analytics.
+At the moment these integrations are Plausible Analytics and Google Tag Manager (a container that can load other tools).